 In this procedure, a hollow band made of special material is placed around the stomach near its upper end, creating the small pouch and a narrow passage into the larger remaining portion of the stomach.
 This small passage delays the emptying of food from the pouch and causes a feeling of fullness.

 The band can be tightened or loosened over time to change the size of the passage.
-Initially, the pouch holds about 1 ounce of food and later expands to 2-3 ounces.
+Initially, the pouch holds about 1 ounce of food and later expands to 2 to 3 ounces.

 Review Date 6/21/2018